How might we help parents of students with ADHD better support their children's academic journey?

 2. Gain a better understanding of features that will help parents support their child’s academic success

-• Do parents and educators face additional challenges when working with teens with ADHD?
-If so, what do they currently do to face these challenges?
+• What kind of additional challenges do parents and educators face when working with teens with ADHD?
+What do they currently do to face these challenges?

 • What do parents and educators need to support their children/students?